mbarretta/adsb_demo/README.md

 - Create an index template for the flight and flight track data
 - Create the initial index for both the flight and flight track data

+You'll also need to load in the aircraft database that is joined with the "state" data from Opensky.
+The easiest way to do that is to use the file upload tool hidden under the [Data Visualizer](https://www.elastic.co/guide/en/kibana/current/xpack-ml.html#xpack-ml) tab of the Machine Learning UI and specify the mapping found in `src/main/resources/aircraft_mapping.json`

 So, overall, you want to:
 1. Get an ES cluster w/ Kibana
 2. Run the dev tools script
+3. Load in the aircraft data
-3. Build this thing
+4. Build this thing
-4. Run this thing
+5. Run this thing

 ...there could be more, but that looks right from here!